 Location of property

 Location is a crucial factor you must consider; the locality of the type of property you’re buying should be aligned to your lifestyle and needs.
 For example, condos are usually found in urban areas.
 This is helpful if you’re working in the city and would like a place that’s a walking distance away from your office or easily accessible by both private/public transport.
+With the help of directory/location sites like findpostoffice.org, it is easily accessible for you to settle in in the city and do your personal errands.
 As it’s situated in the city, you’ll also most likely have easy access to various stores and malls, making it easy for you to make necessary purchases.

 On the other hand, houses and lots are usually found in suburban locales, though some are still available in urban places too.
 As some houses are found in certain neighborhoods, they are located a bit farther from groceries, stores, restaurants, and such compared to when living in condos.
 However, since they are also further from the hustle and bustle of a city, living in your own house gives you more peace.